Direct from the desk of the CEO: Epic Games acquires RealityCapture – This is HUGE!

 The second way RealityCapture has been different is in its pricing.
 It has had weird pricing:

-- It has a “PPI” (pay per input) version where you pay for each model, according to how many pixels there are in the input data.
-So if you have 50 x 50 megapixel images as input, you pay a certain amount, but if you crop those photos in just the right way, eliminating pixels which are not needed in your model, you might pay a lot less.
+- It has a “PPI” (pay per input) version where you pay for each model, based on the number of pixels in the input data.
+So if you have 50 x 50 megapixel images as input, you pay a certain amount, but if you crop those photos in just the right way, eliminating unnecessary pixels from your model, you might pay a lot less.

-- Then there is a $40/month version which lets you use up to 1000 images per project, but those images have to be 24 megapixels or less.
+- There is a $40/month version that lets you use up to 1000 images per project.
+But those images have to be 24 megapixels or less.

 - Or you can pay $750 monthly for unlimited usage (that’s a lot!)